-Central cord syndrome usually occurs in patients with a narrowed spinal canal (congenital or degenerative) after a hyperextension injury.
+Central cord syndrome usually occurs in patients with a narrowed cervical spinal canal (congenital or degenerative) after a hyperextension injury.
 Motor function in the arms is impaired to a greater extent than that in the legs.
 If the posterior columns are affected, posture, vibration, and light touch are lost.
 If the spinothalamic tracts are affected, pain, temperature, and, often, light or deep touch are lost.
 Hemorrhage in the spinal cord resulting from trauma (hematomyelia) is usually confined to the cervical central gray matter, resulting in signs of lower motor neuron damage (muscle weakness and wasting, fasciculations, and diminished tendon reflexes in the arms), which is usually permanent.
 Motor weakness is often proximal and accompanied by selective impairment of pain and temperature sensation.

-Motor or sensory loss, or both, usually partial, occurs in the distal legs.
+Motor loss or sensory loss, or both, usually partial, occurs in the distal legs.
 Sensory symptoms are generally bilateral but usually asymmetric, affecting one side more than the other.
 Sensation is usually diminished in the perineal region (saddle anesthesia).
 Bowel and bladder dysfunction, either incontinence or retention, may occur.
 Men may have erectile dysfunction Erectile Dysfunction Erectile dysfunction is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more , and women diminished sexual response.
 Anal sphincter tone is lax, and bulbocavernosus and anal wink reflexes are abnormal.
-These findings may be similar to those of conus medullaris syndrome, a spinal cord injury.
+These findings may be similar to those of conus medullaris syndrome.